Ondrej Rigo: Early life

 He was married two times.
 His first marriage was during his military service (compulsory in Czechoslovakia at that time), but "when we returned to Bratislava she started to become jealous.
 You know, an Easterner [meaning from Eastern Slovakia, a culturally and linguistically distinct region of the country], so she returned to Poprad.
 I went with her to say goodbye at the station," recalls Rigo.
 Little was known about his second marriage.
-The woman he was with in the movie theatre on the night of his last murder is being referred to as his "partner".
+The woman he was with in the cinema on the night of his last murder is being referred to as his "partner".

 Legal occupation

 In Bratislava, Rigo worked in Hotel Carlton, where he was arrested.
 Before that, he worked as a fireman in the boiler room for the Pravda newspaper, a hospital on Bezručova Street as well as a hospital on Šulekova Street, having also completed his gasman certification (plynárske skúšky in Slovak).

 Criminal career

 Before committing his first murder, Rigo had already been convicted of crimes 11 times.
 He was a criminal from an early age, focusing mainly on home burglaries.
-The last time period he was in police custody in Slovakia (at that time Czechoslovakia) was from 28 September 1989, to 9 December 1989, because of unauthorised leaving of the Republic, which was illegal under communist rule.
+The last time period he was in police custody in Czechoslovakia was from 28 September 1989 to 9 December 1989, because of unauthorised leaving of the Republic, which was illegal under communist rule.

 After the fall of the Iron Curtain and the end of communism in Czechoslovakia, people were allowed once again to travel freely in Europe; Rigo then continued with his crimes abroad.
-On 9 December 1989, the same day he was released from prison (and three weeks after the start of the Velvet Revolution), he traveled to Vienna without any valid passport.
+On 9 December 1989, the same day he was released from prison (and three weeks after the start of the Velvet Revolution), he travelled to Vienna without any valid passport.
 There, he acquired a fake Yugoslavian passport in the name of "Nedo Ikic".
-Later, he traveled to West Germany to meet his brother.
+Later, he travelled to West Germany to meet his brother.
 In Bavaria, he asked for asylum, using his fake passport.
 He was, however, sentenced by the German authorities to two months in prison for forging documents.
-He spent his sentence in a prison in Bad Reichenhall.
-After his release from prison, Rigo escaped from a refugee camp and traveled to Munich, where he continued his burglaries and started his killing spree.
+He spent his sentence in prison in Bad Reichenhall.
+After his release from prison, Rigo escaped from a refugee camp and travelled to Munich, where he continued his burglaries and started his killing spree.